 Down-Sides: Both rod holders are located on the bow, so you’ll want to add some aft.
 Be careful not to drag the Ram-X plastic hull across the boat ramp, or eventually you’ll wear a hole in it.

-Visit: Pelican
+Visit: Amazon.

-pond king pontoon boat
+pond king rebel mini pontoon boat

 Down-Sides: Some assembly is required even with the full boat version, since the deck and pontoons ship unassembled.
 Pond King doesn’t advertise a maximum rating for gasoline outboards, which means you’ll be limited to electric power or an exceedingly small engine.